Animal House: Screenplay

 Kenney met Lampoon writer Ramis at the suggestion of Simmons.
-Ramis drew from his own fraternity experiences as a member of Zeta Beta Tau fraternity at Washington University in St. Louis and was working on a film treatment about college called "Freshman Year", but the magazine's editors were not happy with it.
+Ramis drew from his own fraternity experiences as a member of Zeta Beta Tau fraternity at Washington University in St. Louis and was working on a film treatment about college called "First Year", but the magazine's editors were not happy with it.
 The famous scene of Bruce McGill as D-Day riding a motorcycle up the stairs of the fraternity house was inspired by Belushi's antics while a student at the University of Wisconsin–Whitewater.
 Kenney and Ramis started working on a new film treatment together, positing Charles Manson in a high school, calling it Laser Orgy Girls.
-Simmons was cool to this idea so they changed the setting to a "northeastern college ...
+Simmons disliked this idea so they changed the setting to a "northeastern college ...
 Ivy League kind of school".
 Kenney was a fan of Miller's fraternity stories and suggested using them as a basis for a movie.
-Kenney, Miller and Ramis began brainstorming ideas.
-They saw the film's 1962 setting as "the last innocent year ... of America", and the homecoming parade that ends the film as occurring on November 21, 1963, the day before President Kennedy's assassination.
+Kenney, Miller, and Ramis began brainstorming ideas.
+They saw the film's 1962 setting as "the last innocent year ... of America", and the homecoming parade that ends the film as occurring on November 21, 1963, the day before President Kennedy's assassination; 1962 was also notable for being the year 1973 film American Graffiti was set in.
 They agreed that Belushi should star in it and Ramis wrote the part of Bluto specifically for the comedian, having been friends with him while at Chicago's The Second City.

-Ramis, Miller and Kenney were all new to screenwriting, so their film treatment ran to 110 pages, where most treatments average 15 pages.
+Ramis, Miller, and Kenney were all new to screenwriting, so their film treatment ran to 110 pages, where most treatments average 15 pages.
 Reitman and Simmons pitched it to every Hollywood studio.
 Simmons met with Ned Tanen, an executive at Universal Pictures.
 He was encouraged by younger executives Sean Daniel and Thom Mount who were more receptive to the Lampoon type of humor; Mount had discovered the "Seven Fires" film treatment as Tanen's assistant while investigating projects left by a fired studio executive.
 Tanen hated the idea.
 Ramis remembers, "We went further than I think Universal expected or wanted.
 I think they were shocked and appalled.
 Chris' fraternity had virtually been a vomiting cult.
 And we had a lot of scenes that were almost orgies of vomit ...
 We didn't back off anything".
 The writers eventually created nine drafts of the screenplay, and the studio gradually became more receptive to the project, especially Mount, who championed it.
-The studio green-lighted the film and set the budget at a modest $3 million.
+The studio greenlit the film and set the budget at a modest $3 million.
 Simmons remembers, "They just figured, 'Screw it, it's a silly little movie, and we'll make a couple of bucks if we're lucky—let them do whatever they want.'